yevgenko/p/README.md

     p use 5.3.9 -f fooBar.php

-Set runtime variable for lighttpd:
+Wrap full path to php-cgi-5.3.10 into runtime variable for usage with lighttpd:

     PHPBIN=`p bin 5.3.10 --cgi` lighttpd -c my.conf